-Walk down the aisle at any market and you’ll likely find shelves full of vitamin B bottles: different forms of it, multivitamins, something called vitamin B complex.
+Walk down the aisle at any market, and you’ll likely find shelves full of vitamin B bottles: different forms of it, multivitamins, and something called vitamin B complex.
 You might even have one of these bottles in your medicine cabinet at home.
 You might have even taken one this morning.

 Vitamin B3 is critical for the role it plays in the body’s metabolism, which is every biochemical process that occurs in your body and keeps you alive, specifically because vitamin B3 is a precursor to NAD+, or nicotinamide adenine dinucleotide, a coenzyme that declines with age.

 The Vitamin B3 Basics